If you’ve using email marketing for your small business, there’s a good chance you’ve already started collecting email contacts.

 - When offering a local deal: Make sure to collect contact information from people when they redeem your offer, or choose a deal provider that lets you collect information when someone buys the deal.

-- When running a campaign on Facebook: Social campaigns are a great way to attract new fans and generate business results from sites like Facebook, but it’s also a big opportunity to grow your list.
-(Check out our free guide to find out how.)
+- When running a campaign on Facebook: Running a Facebook Ad or contest is a great way to attract new fans and generate business results from sites like Facebook, but it’s also a big opportunity to grow your list.

 - When promoting a piece of content: With a tool like Digioh, you can use a piece of content like a white paper or video to collect emails from your target audience.

 Once you all of your touch points mapped out, you can take an inventory of which methods are actually working and what you could be doing differently to improve your overall results.

 If you’ve been using all—or at least some—of these methods of growing your list, you should already be in a position to take an inventory of your contacts.
 If you’re just getting started, you’ll need to give yourself some time before you make any decisions about what’s working or where to make improvements.

 Taking an inventory of your contacts isn’t something you’ll need to do after every email, rather it’s something you should try to do at least one a quarter or every few months.

 Take a look at each of the methods you’re currently using to grow your list individually.
 There are three questions you’ll want to consider for each: